 Regarding Disclosure and Publication, the WG agreed that none of its recommendations should be read as being intended to alter (or mandate the alteration of) the prevailing practice among P/P service providers to review requests manually or to facilitate direct resolution of an issue between a Requester and a P/P service customer.
 It also notes that disclosure of at least some contact details of the customer may in some cases be required in order to facilitate such direct resolution.
 In relation to Publication that is subsequently discovered to be unwarranted, the WG believes that contractual agreements between providers and their customers and relevant applicable laws will govern, and are likely to provide sufficient remedies in such instances.

-The WG has developed an illustrative Disclosure Framework that would apply to Disclosure requests made to P/P service providers by intellectual property (i.e. trademark and copyright) owners.
+The WG has developed an illustrative Disclosure Framework to apply to Disclosure requests made to P/P service providers by intellectual property (i.e. trademark and copyright) owners.
 The proposal includes requirements concerning the nature and type of information to be provided by a Requester, non-exhaustive grounds for refusal of a request, and the possibility of neutral dispute resolution/appeal in the event of a dispute.
-See Annex E for the full draft Disclosure Framework.
+The WG recommends that a review of this Disclosure Framework be conducted at an appropriate time after the launch of the program and periodically thereafter, to determine if the implemented recommendations meet the policy objectives for which they were developed.
+Such a review might be based on the non-exhaustive list of guiding principles developed by the GNSO’s Data and Metrics for Policy Making (DMPM) WG, as adopted by the GNSO Council and ICANN Board.
+As noted by the DMPM WG, relevant metrics could include industry sources, community input via public comment or surveys or studies.
+In terms of surveys (whether or providers, customers or requesters), data should be anonymized and aggregated.Please refer to Annex B for the full Disclosure Framework.

 Although the WG has reached consensus on an illustrative Disclosure Framework for handling requests from intellectual property (i.e. trademark and copyright) rights-holders, it has not developed a similar framework or template that would apply to other Requesters, such as LEA or anti-abuse and consumer protection groups.
 The WG is aware that certain concerns, such as the need for confidentiality in relation to an on-going LEA investigation, may mean that different considerations would apply to any minimum requirements that might be developed for such a framework.
 In this regard, in its Initial Report the WG had sought community feedback on specific concerns relating to the handling of LEA requests, such as whether or not providers should be mandated to comply with them.
 Based on input received, the WG recommends that accredited P/P service providers should comply with express requests from LEA not to notify a customer where this is required by applicable law.
 However, this recommendation is not intended to prevent providers from either voluntarily adopting more stringent standards or from cooperating with LEA.
+In the event that a Disclosure Framework is eventually developed for LEA requests, the WG recommends that such a Framework expressly include requirements under which at a minimum: (a) the requester agrees to comply with all applicable data protection laws and to use any information disclosed to it solely for the purpose to determine whether further action on the issue is warranted, to contact the customer, or in a legal proceeding concerning the issue for which the request was made; and (b) exempts Disclosure where the customer has provided, or the P/P service provider has found, specific information, facts, and/or circumstances showing that Disclosure will endanger the safety of the customer.